Alternate Motrin And Tylenol For Kids – Dosing Guide | Safe Relief Tips

 Mistakes can happen easily due to confusion about timing or dosing amounts.
 Here are some pitfalls to watch out for:

-- Mistaking infant drops concentration with children’s syrup concentration: These often differ significantly.
+• Mistaking infant drops concentration with children’s syrup concentration: Product strengths and dosing tools may differ, so labels matter.

-- Not considering other medications with acetaminophen: Many cold remedies also contain acetaminophen.
+• Not considering other medications with acetaminophen: Many cold and flu remedies also contain acetaminophen.

-- Lack of proper measuring tools: Using household spoons instead of syringes or calibrated cups leads to inaccurate dosing.
+• Lack of proper measuring tools: Using household spoons instead of oral syringes or calibrated cups leads to inaccurate dosing.

 The Risks Associated With Improper Use of Motrin and Tylenol in Children